canimus/cuallee/docs/index.md

 ## Installation

-`cuallee` is designed to work with `pyspark==3.3.0` and this is its only dependency.
+`cuallee` is designed to work primarily with `pyspark==3.3.0` and this is its only dependency.
-The __API__ uses the `Observation` features in pyspark, to reduce the computation time for aggregations, and calculating summaries in one pass of the data frames being validated.
+It uses the `Observation` API features in pyspark, to reduce the computation time for aggregations, and calculating summaries in one pass of the data frames being validated.

 ## pip